Frequently Asked Questions

 1. What is the difference between mediation and arbitration?

-In mediation the parties attempt to reach an agreement, with the assistance of the mediator.
-In arbitration the arbitrator decides the outcome for the parties.
+In mediation the parties attempt to reach an agreement, with the assistance of a mediator.
+In arbitration an arbitrator decides the outcome for the parties.

 Mediation is normally required by the Bexar County Civil Courts before a case may be tried to a jury.
 It allows the parties to make sure that every effort is made to resolve their dispute before additional time and money is spent.